AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-i-qualified-tax-credit-bonds/sec-54a.md

 #### (ii) Expenditure period ####

-For purposes of this subpart, the term “expenditure period” means, with respect to any issue, the 3-year period beginning on the date of issuance.
+For purposes of this subpart, the term "expenditure period" means, with respect to any issue, the 3-year period beginning on the date of issuance.
 Such term shall include any extension of such period under clause (iii).

 #### (iii) Extension of period ####